 4. How much maintenance will this new "solution" cost me?

 Every new item requires upkeep.
 A new shirt requires cleaning and closet space.
 A new power tool requires electricity and replaceable attachments.
 While these are manageable, any new device or application that connects to an existing system will require cybersecurity protections to keep it from become a conduit for cyber threats.
 While new technological gadgetry can be alluring and fun, before fully adopting it, recognize and plan for its proper maintenance in relation to the cybersecurity needs of your organization and personal files.

 5. Where does this new thing fit in my existing world?

 If you've ever seen the show "Hoarders," you've likely seen what can happen when people fail to plan for the space that new items take up in their lives.
 Such disorder is not only unsightly but can also be dangerous for those that live in such treacherous domestic conditions.
 Though that is an extreme example, the excess of items, gadgets, software programs, and systems without the proper planning for where they belong can too be dangerous—posing cybersecurity risks not before considered.
 When a new device or system is implemented, it should ideally replace another system.
-Not only does this simplify processes for company users, but it also reduced access points for potential cybersecurity threats to access sensitive information.
-Before you bring in something new, decide what it will be replacing and sure that it replaces the said system or device.
+Not only does this simplify processes for company users, but it also reduces access points for potential cybersecurity threats to access sensitive information.
+Before you bring in something new, decide what it will be replacing and make sure that it replaces the said system or device.

 The Benefits of Not Taking the Bait